 Are Dermal Fillers Safe?
 General Risks and Side Effects

-In some cases, fillers may be overdone, resulting in a bumpy texture to skin.
-You basically have to wait for the filler to naturally fade away to get rid of this.
-However, some fillers can be removed by your doctor if you’re not happy with the results or if you’ve gone overboard.
-In rare cases, infections may occur.
-But your board-certified doctor will take precautions to prevent this, and generally they are uncommon.
+In some cases, fillers may be overdone, which can result in a bumpy appearance and texture.
+You basically have to wait for the filler to naturally fade away to get rid of this problem.
+However, some filler treatments can be removed in a doctor’s office by your board-certified cosmetic surgeon or health care provider if you’re not happy with the results or if you’ve gone overboard.
+In rare cases, infections may occur after treatment.
+But, your cosmetic surgeon will take precautions to prevent this, and generally, they are uncommon.
 All fillers can cause allergic reactions except autologous types (which are taken from your own body).

 Natural Alternatives to Dermal Fillers